joshbegley/nyt-latest/README.md

-**Trump Nephew to Publish Memoir in July**\
+**Memoir by Trump’s Nephew Will Shed Light Into ‘Darker Corner’ of Family**\
-`Fred C. Trump III’s “All in the Family: The Trumps and How We Got This Way” will hit shelves months before his sister Mary’s second memoir.`\
+`Fred C. Trump III’s “All in the Family: The Trumps and How We Got This Way” will hit shelves July 30.`\
 https://nytimes.com/2024/06/11/books/review/fred-trump-nephew-memoir.html

 **What to Watch in Primaries in Maine, South Carolina, Nevada and North Dakota**\